What is FCFE?

 The reason for this is that the effects of debt financing have been removed – namely, interest expense, the “tax shield” (i.e., savings from interest being tax-deductible), and principal debt repayments.

-Because free cash flow to equity (FCFE) is a “levered” metric, the value of the cash flows must include the impact of financing obligations.
+Simply put, free cash flow to equity (FCFE) is a “levered” metric, so the value of the cash flows must include the impact of financing obligations.

-So, rather than representing the cash available to all capital providers, FCFE is the amount remaining for just equity investors.
+So, rather than representing the cash available to all capital providers, FCFE is the amount attributable to only equity investors.

-For instance, the company could use the residual cash to fund:
+For instance, the company could allocate the residual cash flow to fund the following corporate actions:

 The clear pattern is that these actions benefit the equity holders.